EricChristopherDee/Networking_Notes/README.md

 • There are 13 authorative root servers, TLD = top level domain, which will have an associated TLD name server that redirects to an authorative name server.
 When it reaches the authority server, the actual IP is revealed.

 • UDP is connectionless/without heavy data protocol.

+• It takes 44 packets at minimum to resolve an IP with DNS using TCP.

+• UDP requires at least 8 packets.